Title

 The Anti-Mail Order Spouse Act aims to protect Filipino individuals from exploitation through mail-order marriages, prohibiting the matching or offering of Filipinos to foreign nationals for marriage or common-law partnership, with severe penalties for offenders and support programs for victims.

-The policy of the State is to protect and guarantee the individual rights of Filipinos by preventing exploitation and protecting them from unlawful practices, businesses, and schemes that offer Filipinos for marriage to unscrupulous foreign nationals, exposing them to abuse, exploitation, prostitution, and violent situations.
+The law’s short title is the “Anti-Mail Order Spouse Act.”
+Its policy is to protect and guarantee the individual rights of Filipinos by preventing exploitation and unlawful schemes that offer Filipinos for marriage/common-law partnership to unscrupulous foreign nationals, exposing them to abuse, exploitation, prostitution, and violence.

-The foreign offender shall be deported immediately after serving the sentence and payment of fine and shall be permanently barred from entering the Philippines.
+The foreign offender shall be immediately deported after serving the sentence and payment of fine and shall be barred permanently from entering the country.

 Analyze Cases Smarter, Faster